Luthaf/cifxx/README.md

 - No dependencies outside of the standard library
 - Single header, easy to use
 - Parses all valid CIF files (except for bugs.
 Please report any you find!)
+    - Handles all of CIF 1.1 specification
+    - Also handles `save_` frames, which allows to read dictionary files
+    - Does not handle `global_` and `stop_` keywords from STAR, since they are not needed for CIF or dictionary files.
+Let me know if this would be useful to you!
 - Liberal license, usable in commercial applications

 # Installation